 Low Statistics

-The low statistics is yet another reason as to why WordPress is considering dropping support to the users of Internet Explorer 11.
+The low statistics are yet another reason why WordPress is considering dropping support for Internet Explorer 11 users.

-How will this affect themes for users and what to do?
+How will this affect themes for users, and what should be done?

 No default packaged themes will be altered as a result of this strategy.
-There won’t be any code removed from default themes that relates to IE11 compatibility (or any other browser that could have been supported when each theme was released).
-But future additions of new features won’t be examined in IE11.
+No code relating to IE11 compatibility (or any other browser that could have been supported when each theme was released) will be removed from default themes.
+However, future additions of new features won’t be examined in IE11.

-Even if you don’t use a default theme, it’s doubtful that this modification will have an impact on your theme.
+Even if you don’t use a default theme, it’s doubtful that this modification will impact your theme.
 Changes to WordPress Core do not affect the browser support policies that themes normally have in place.
 It’s conceivable that the creator of your theme has already stopped supporting IE11.

-It is advised that you get in touch with your theme’s developer to find out if your theme supports IE11 if that is something that is important to you.
+If you value IE11, it is advised that you contact your theme’s developer to find out if your theme supports it.